00mjk/neo-c/README.md

 1.2.4 map collection heap bug was fixed

-1.2.3 typedef bug was fixed. rename xfunction_name to xxxfunction_name like xcalloc to xxxcalloc because readline uses xmalloc and conflicts the names.
+1.2.3 typedef bug was fixed. rename xfunction_name to ncfunction_name like xcalloc to nccalloc because readline uses xmalloc and conflicts the names.

 1.2.1 rename apend_bytes --> append_nullteminated_str
 1.2.0 some changes to buffer.append_str.
 Append buffer.append_bytes.